Tenure and Promotion (T&P) Support series

 Our T&P Series is developed for our Library faculty by our Library faculty.
 This annual training program runs each year from February-August and has offerings for our faculty at each stage of the tenure and promotion process at UF.
-These sessions are a great way to meet librarians across our branches and learn from their T&P efforts.
-See the training calendar for upcoming events https://libcal.uflib.ufl.edu/calendar/training.
+These sessions are a great way to meet librarians across our branches and to learn from their T&P efforts.
+See the training calendar for upcoming events https://libcal.uflib.ufl.edu/calendar/training, and UF Libraries faculty can log in to view recordings of our previous T&P workshops.

 Early Career